gianbdev/gianbdev/README.md

 <!--<img src="./aws-banner2.png" alt="ssr" style="width: 100%; height: 30%">-->

 **About Me**
 * 👋 Hi there!
-I'm Giancarlo, a passionate backend developer proficient in building RESTful APIs.
+I'm Giancarlo, a software engineer with a preference for backend development.

 **Skills**
-* Proficient in building RESTful APIs
+* I can build scalable and concurrent RESTful APIs
-* Skilled in Franeworks Backend: Laravel, ASP.NET and Django
+* Franeworks Backend on my job: Laravel, ASP.NET and Django
-* Enjoy working with TypeScript and Go for developing scalable solutions.
+* Lately I'm enjoying working with TypeScript and Go to develop scalable solutions..

 <!-- Adding margin bottom to create space -->